Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 }
 ```

-The server will send an email with a token (similar to the creation token) to confirm the operation.
+The server will send an email with a validation code (similar to the creation validation code) to confirm the operation.

 > [!NOTE]
 > To avoid DOS attack, the server will limit the number of requests similarly to `account_create_send_validation_email`.